c-huiya/team_spaceflights/README.md

 The 'master' branch consists of RandomForest optimised and non-optimised model and its model training notebook.
 This is solely used for comparison purposes to our XGBoost Model, since XGBoost's model performance was better than RandomForest's model.

+The 'main-backup' branch allows us to revert back to a cleaner version of this current repository in case of accidental deletion of the branch.

 ```bash
 bash run.sh
 ```